Simas-hub/Simas-hub/README.md

 I’m currently learning Full-stack development through The Odin Project

-You can reach me through my email simastamu@gmail.com or on discord "meninykas"

 Overall I consider myself as a creative and open-minded person with keen interests in music, design and nature!

 <!---